 During 2019, the private sector received 93.3% of the total principal amount of loans issued by the financial system, while the public sector received 5.0%, and intra-financial sector loans accounted for the remaining 1.7%.
 Major private sector borrowers included companies engaged in wholesale and retail trade (18.6% of total loans during 2019), construction (6.3% of total loans during 2019) and manufacturing (6.7% of total loans during 2019).
 In 2020, the private sector received 95.8% of the total principal amount of loans issued by the financial system, while the public sector received 2.9%, and intra-financial sector loans accounted for the remaining 1.3%.
 Private sector loans to wholesale and retail trade companies accounted for 7.4%.
 In 2021, the private sector received 95.2% of the total principal amount of loans issued by the financial system, while the public sector loans accounted for 7.4%.
-In 2021, the private sector received 95.2% of the total principal amount of loans issued by the financial system, while the public sector loans accounted for the received 95.2% of the total principal amount of loans issued by the financial system, while the public sector received 95.2% of the total principal amount of loans issued by the financial system, while the public sector received 2.7%, and intra-financial sector loans accounted for 18.4% of total loans in 2021, while construction and manufacturing accounted for 5.5% and 7.5%, respectively.
+In 2021, the private sector received 95.2% of the total principal amount of loans issued by the financial system, while the public sector loans accounted for the received 95.2% of the total principal amount of loans issued by the financial system, while the public sector received 95.2% of the total principal amount of loans issued by the financial system, while the public sector received 95.2% of the total principal amount of loans issued by the financial system, while the public sector received 2.7%, and intra-financial sector loans accounted for the remaining 2.1%.
+Private sector credit to wholesak and retail trade companies accounted for 18.4% of total loans in 2021, while construction and manufacturing accounted for 5.5% and 7.5%, respectively.